Step-by-Step Guide | October 17, 2022

 • Test chargers and charging software

-• Test telemetry and onboard operating systems
+• Test vehicle data communication and onboard operating systems

 • Work with dispatch and scheduling teams to adjust proposed route and charging plans based on test results